mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/install-airgapped/index.md

 # Configure the Kubernetes cluster

 The `cluster.yaml` file provides the configuration details for creating your Konvoy cluster.
 Installing Kommander in an air-gapped environment requires additional configuration.
-Ensure all the `cluster.yaml` changes outlined in [air-gapped Konvoy installation][https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#configure-the-image-registry] documentation are applied.
-Once this is done:
+Ensure the `cluster.yaml` contains all the changes outlined in [air-gapped Konvoy installation][https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#configure-the-image-registry] documentation.
+Follow this procedure:

 1. Ensure Kommander can use the self-hosted charts repository running on top of the Konvoy cluster.
 It can not connect to the default one through the public Internet.
 1. Ensure  Kommander can find and access the private Docker registry.
 The `registry_ip` variable is the IP address of the available private Docker registry. ${user} and ${password} are the username and password if access requires credentials.
 1. Reconfigure the Kommander controller to work in an air-gapped environment.

-The Kommander addon configuration that implements the above is as follows:
+Update the Kommander addon configuration like the following:

 ```yaml
 - name: kommander